 Do not assess whether the company has increased or decreased the share of minorities by a small margin or if they did or did not meet the goals they have set themselves, as it is trivial.

-3. Your conclusion should recap the main point without adding new elements.
+The conclusion should recap the main point without adding new elements.

 After considering the broader issue and the company’s actions, what is the company’s net impact on the issue at hand?
 Is it positive or negative?
 Is the impact significant when compared to the data illustrating the broader issue?